lyz-code/blue-book/docs/meta/meta.md

 that everyone can benefit from reading it or referencing in an easy and quickly way.

-I will be updating this wiki quite often as I use it myself daily both to keep an account of things I know as well as things I want to know and everything in between.
+I will be updating the content quite often as I use it myself daily both to keep an account of things I know as well as things I want to know and everything in between.